gwhall/gwhall.github.io/_posts/2018-1-10-Coffee blog.md

 <br><br><b>11/21/17</b>
 <br> My job gave me weekends off, so I traveled around some.
 Over the weekend, I met a very small producer in San Miguel, at Lake Atitlán.
 He told me a tale of the <a href="https://translate.google.com/translate?hl=en&sl=es&u=http://moscamed-guatemala.org.gt/&prev=search">MoscaMed program</a>.
 His eyes were bright as he explained he had no doubt the program is a conspiracy, created by México to purposefully spread the Roya in Guatemala to relatively elevate their own industry.
 How scandalous! <br>However, when I asked my boss, he immediately denounced the claim, saying the fly doesn’t do much to spread the Roya.
-<br> By the way, the Roya is no joke.
-There are ~90 varieties of the Roya, and it often mutates after each fungicide application.
+<br> By the way, the <a href="https://en.wikipedia.org/wiki/Hemileia_vastatrix">Roya</a> is no joke.
+There are dozens of varieties, and it often mutates after each fungicide application.
 Boss believes there may be a cure, but the fungicide industry won’t let it out… hmm…

 <br><br><b>11/22/17</b>
 <br>I have determined that I need to change my mentality of what it means it work in rural Guatemala.
-My USA work mentality isn’t compatible with a much more lax culture of workers who aren’t accustomed to being totally precise.
-I find myself frustrated, feeling like I am the only one who knows cares about being precise.
+My USA work mentality isn’t very compatible with a much more lax culture of workers who aren’t accustomed to being totally precise.
+I find myself frustrated, feeling like I am the only one who understand why it's important to be precise for the experiments.
 For example, the workers don’t understand why washing a treatment and control batch at different times would be problematic.
 I feel silly being frustrated and occasionally stressed amongst these happy and relaxed people.
 Ok, I just have to roll with it- this is the third world.
 These people have never been taught how to do science- this is what trying to do experimentation in the third world looks and feels like.
 Good life lessons here at the mill.
 <br>
 Today, I became really curious about flies.
 Flies!
 The hidden answer.
 When I tap the bucket, dozens arise.
 More appear from the yeast bucket.
 Do they eat the yeast?
 Could this reduce microbial growth and therefore slow fementation?
 I’m privately nerding out..